Emgality (Galcanezumab)

 Frequently Asked Questions

-You should discuss with your doctor if you drink alcohol while using Emgality.
+Discuss alcohol consumption with your doctor while using Emgality.

 Important Disclaimer